 Jen, our Social Worker, offers counseling services, based on your interests and needs.
 Whether by yourself, or with your family, or in a group with other parents, Alison can help you resolve a crisis, set your own goals, or talk through a personal concern.

 Where are counseling services provided?
 Your first meeting is usually at the Generations Ahead office at Traverse City High School.
-After that, Alison can meet you at your home, the program office, or even at the park.
+After that, Jen can meet you at your home, the program office, or even at the park.
 Some people prefer having these meetings over the phone or via Zoom.
 We can do that too.
 Whatever is best for you!

 Family activities are held every two week.
 We are holding some meetings on Zoom, and others in person around the community.
 Please contact us for more information and follow us on Facebook for up to date topics.

 Playgroups take place at our office at TC High School, and sometimes we meet in the community at different locations including local parks, swimming pools, the library, the Children’s Museum, etc. All activities are free for participants.
 This is a great time to have fun with your child.

 Other family members are invited to participate too.

 If you want, you’ll be matched with an adult who can offer friendship, guidance and time together as you prepare for your future.
 Your mentor can help you focus on your educational and employment goals, your child’s development and your parenting skills, and she can help you connect with different community services.